 mysql> GRANT BACKUP_ADMIN ON *.* TO 'clone_user';

-is the MySQL user that will perform the cloning operation.
-The
+is the MySQL user that performs the cloning operation.
+The user

-user you select to perform the cloning operation can be any
+you select to perform the cloning operation can be any MySQL

 privilege on *.*.